Digital Arts and Sciences | Bachelor of Science

 Students must complete all critical-tracking courses with minimum grades of C in each course and the critical-tracking GPA must be 2.5 or higher.
 A minimum grade of C is required in all other courses that are prerequisites to a required course:

-CAP 3027Introduction to Digital Arts and Sciences3
+CAP 3027Introduction to Computational Media3

 CDA 3101Introduction to Computer Organization3